Different Ways of Accessing the Money in a Reverse Mortgage

-For all the fixed rate choices I am familiar with it is required that all the funds be taken up front.
+Nearly all the fixed rate choices require that all the funds available be taken up front.
+(Beginning in late 2013, lenders are starting to create new versions of the HECM that allows future draws to be fixed.
+See Interest Rate Choices for more on this.)
 This means interest on the full amount begins immediately and monthly payments or a line of credit is not available.
 This is beneficial for someone with a large mortgage or some other need for most of the funds available.
 For those without a large need of all the funds initially, it may be better to choose the adjustable rate so the balance doesn't build so fast as well as allowing the line of credit to grow with more flexibility in the future.

 There are two ways monthly payments are calculated.
 One is called tenure.
 The other is called term.

 Tenure means for the life of the borrower(s) or until they choose to make a change.
 When taking monthly payments, this is usually the best choice if the dollar amount is sufficient for the borrower(s) needs.